carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 `scp` stands for 'secure copy protocol' and is a widely used UNIX tool for moving files between computers.
 The simplest way to use `scp` is to run it in your local terminal and use it to copy a single file.
+While `scp <local-file-path> <AWS instance path>` will upload a local file into your AWS instance, `scp <AWS-instance-path> <local-file-path>` will move your file from your remote AWS instance into your local computer.
+The general form of the `scp` command is the following:
 ~~~
-$ scp <file I want to move> <path to where I want to move it>
+$ scp <file you want to move, local or remote> <path to where I want to move it, local or remote>
 ~~~
 {: .bash}

-While `scp <local-file-path> <AWS instance path>` will upload a local file into your AWS instance, `scp <AWS-instance-path> <local-file-path>` will move your file from your remote AWS instance into your local computer.

 > ## Exercise 3: Uploading data with `scp`
 > Let us download the text file  ~/data/untrimmed_fastq/scripted_bad_reads.txt from our remote machine to your local computer.
 > Which of the following commands would download the file?
 > A)
 > ~~~
 > $  scp local_file.txt dcuser@ip.address:/home/dcuser/
 > ~~~
 > {: .bash}
 > B)
 > ~~~
 > $ scp dcuser@ip.address:/home/dcuser/dc_workshop/data/untrimmed_fastq/scripted_bad_reads.txt. ~/Downloads
 > ~~~